VestOfHolding/StilesWebsite/content/projects/contributions/_index.md

   weight: 0.5
 ---

 A collection of efforts to which I contributed, but did not create.
-Contributing back to Open Source projects is a strong passion of mine, and requires a considerate approach to learn norms, standards and approach for each community for a successful merge!
+Always happy to help out with other projects when I see a need I can fill.